Big Katsu: Tonkatsu Pork Cutlet-like Fish Surimi Snack

 Have you ever heard of the Japanese Dagashi (駄菓子)?

-For the unfamiliar, Dagashi is the word for cheap, relatively small, unique Japanese snacks and candies, and is especially popular among children because of their cheap prices (ranging from 10 to about 100 yen) and wide varieties.
+For the unfamiliar, Dagashi is the word for cheap and unique Japanese snacks and candies, especially popular with children.

 Big Katsu (ビッグカツ)

-By the way, according to Wikipedia Japan, the Dagashi, Big Katsu is also popular in France where the Japanese food took the first place in the popularity contest of Dagashi snacks held by a Japanese TV program.
+According to Japanese Wikipedia, the snack also has recognition in France, where it ranked No.1 in the popularity contest of Dagashi held by a Japanese TV program.